Curly Lambeau: Green Bay Packers

 The Packers' most successful period came in the 1930s, thanks to the additions of quarterback Arnie Herber and receiver Don Hutson.
 Herber and Hutson pioneered the passing game, which allowed the Packers to dominate their competitors throughout the 1930s.

 In 1946, Lambeau purchased Rockwood Lodge, a former Norbertine retreat, creating the first self-contained training facility in professional football.
 The purchase was controversial among the Packers' board of directors, many of whom balked at the $32,000 purchase price and $8,000 Lambeau spent on renovations, and some members of the financial committee almost resigned in protest.

-Lambeau's players grew to hate the facility as well, partly because they were severely battered by the brick-hard limestone under the fields.
+Lambeau's players also grew to hate the facility, partly because they were severely battered by the brick-hard limestone under the fields.
 On some days, Lambeau had to move practices to fields near City Stadium due to the severe beating his players took at the Lodge.

-At the same time, the Packers had begun noticeably slipping on the field after Hutson's retirement in 1945.
+At the same time, the Packers began noticeably slipping on the field after Hutson's retirement in 1945.
 Still, the Packers remained competitive until 1948, when they suffered their first losing season since 1933, and only the second losing season in franchise history.
 The bottom fell out in 1949, when the Packers won only two games, at the time, their worst season ever.
 This was at least in part due to Lambeau's refusal to abandon the Notre Dame Box that he had learned during his brief time in South Bend; the Packers continued to run this variation of the single wing long after most teams began running the T formation.